coder46/Uber-Food-Trucks/README.md

 ## Features
 - Given a range from origin (Latitude, Longitude), shows all food trucks that lie within the radius
 - Search for food trucks that cater specific food types
-	- Search is OR based, thus if a food truck sell any of the food items mentioned in the query, then it will be listed in results
+	- Search is OR based, thus if a food truck sells any of the food items mentioned in the query, then it will be listed in results
 - Map markers indicate whether the food truck is currently open (Green marker) or closed (Red Marker) in San Francisco based on local san francisco time

 ## Architecture/Technical Choices